Mikaela/mikaela.github.io/blog/_posts/2019-07-11-android-private-dns-in-practice.md

   * based in Cyprus (EU)
   * [Adguard DNS page including FAQ](https://adguard.com/en/adguard-dns/overview.html)
     * no server in Finland
+  * appears to be using Cloudflare, which is a minus point.

 Then there are regional providers like: